THE MONITOR DRILL BAND

 THE ST. LOUIS PARK VILLAGE BAND

-The Minneapolis Journal reported that the St. Louis Park Band made its debut at the Memorial Day Parade on May 31, 1900.
+The Minneapolis Journal reported that the St. Louis Park Band made its debut at the Memorial Day Parade in downtown Minneapolis on May 30, 1900.
 The band was led by cornet player Zeph Wood.
 They started out on the grounds of Monitor Drill, then built their own practice hall on Lake and Monitor (Republic Ave.).
 One report is that they practiced in the dining room of the Commers House Hotel, also known as the Blind Pig.
 Later they met at the Brick Block.

 Members of the band in 1904 included Bud Haskell, John Dryer, Nels Neilson, Bert Williamson, Adolph Jensen, Harry Blackton, Carl Nelson, Zeph Wood, Charles Bradley, Bill Lewis, Henry Jensen, Frank Bradley, Oscar Nelson, Erick Liljenfors, Joe Williams, and Walt Moore.
 The family of Arvid Carlson, who played the cornet in the band, donated a glass-enclosed copy of the photo below to the Historical Society, and the cornet is still in the family!